Where to buy Bitcoin in Hong Kong

 Bitspark has a cash-friendly crypto wallet connected to a decentralised exchange, providing several on and off ramps and payment options.
 Our ecosystem contains a web platform, a mobile app, a decentralised exchange, and over 500,000 cash points worldwide.

-If you want to buy Bitcoin with HKD in cash or via bank transfer, simply sign up on Bitspark’s web platform or mobile app, and indicate how much you want to deposit into your account.
-You can make a bank transfer, go to one of Bitspark’s affiliated shops for a HKD cash to crypto deposit, or if the amount is over HKD 100,000 have it picked up by a professional and secure pick-up service which will deposit the money into our vaults.
-Cash deposits have 1.5% fee; bank transfers or cash pick ups for vault storage incur a 1% fee.
+If you want to buy Bitcoin with HKD in cash, simply sign up on Bitspark’s web platform or mobile app, and indicate how much you want to put into your account.
+You can go to one of Bitspark’s Cash Point shops for a HKD cash to crypto deposit, or if the amount is over HKD 100,000 have it picked up by a professional and secure pick-up service which will deposit the money into our vaults.
+Cash deposits and cash pick ups for vault storage incur different fees.

 See fees overview here.